-If payment is still not made, a summons will be issued.
+- if payment is not made, a summons is issued

-If payment is made, but another is missed in the same year, a further notice will be issued.
-This is known as a cancellation notice.
-At this stage, you lose your right to pay by instalments and the whole balance becomes due within seven days.
+- if payment is made, but another is missed in the same year, a further notice will be issued.
+This is a cancellation notice.
+You can no longer pay in instalments and the whole balance must be paid in seven days

-A summons for non-payment will be issued if payment is not made within two weeks following the issue of a reminder notice, or if payment in full is not made one week from the issue of a cancellation notice.
-Initial costs of £100.50 are incurred at this stage.
+A summons for non-payment is sent if payment is not made within two weeks of getting a reminder notice.
+Or if payment in full is not made one week from the issue of a cancellation notice.
+A charge of £100.50 is made.

-If payment of the full amount on the summons is made before the Court date then that is the end of the matter.
+If payment of the full amount on the summons is made before the court date, the case is closed.

-If payment of the full amount is not made by the Court date, then the Council will apply to the Court for a liability order.
-If the Court is satisfied that the charge is due and unpaid, the liability order will be granted.
-Further costs of £20, payable by the ratepayer, are incurred at this stage.
-A liability order is a document granting the Council additional powers to recover the outstanding debt.
-These include instructing the enforcement agents (previously known as bailiffs).
+If payment of the full amount is not made by the court date, then the council will apply to the court for a liability order.
+If the court agrees the charge is due and unpaid, the liability order will be granted.
+Further costs of £20, payable by the ratepayer, are charged.
+A liability order is a document that gives the council extra powers to collect the outstanding debt.
+These include instructing enforcement agents.